-The National Trust is planning Easter nature trails from 29 March over the Easter bank holiday weekend.
+The National Trust is planning Easter nature trails from over the Easter bank holiday weekend.
 Imagine nature walks for you and your family with different things to do.
 And we hear there might be a chocolate reward at the end of it too.
-For more information and updates head over to the National Trust website.
+For more information and updates on Easter egg trails head over to the National Trust website.

 3) Make an Easter Table Arrangement